 - 1. Level I Review: UNECOM Subcollege RPT committee (RPTC): - a.
-The candidate submits the names of three UNECOM Faculty to their Department Chair for Subcollege RPTC consideration.
+Faculty are notified by March 1st if they are to be candidates for RPT and are required to submit a portfolio by the following September 1st - b.
+By May 1st, the candidate informs the Department Chair and the Dean of their intention to go through the RPT process, and submits the names of three UNE COM Faculty members to their Department Chair for Subcollege RPTC consideration.
 The Department Chair will pick two of the three names submitted by the candidate and will pick one additional member to make a Subcollege RPTC of three UNECOM faculty.
-The Department Chair will inform the candidate of the final composition of the Subcollege RPTC. - b.
-All Subcollege RPTC members must be at the rank of Associate Professor or Professor. - c.
-All Subcollege RPTC members for tenure track faculty must be tenured faculty member. - d.
-All Subcollege RPTC members for candidates in Clinical Departments must be from clinical departments.
+The candidate or the Department Chair may suggest up to one non-UNE COM faculty member to be part of the Subcollege RPTC. - c.
+The Department Chair will inform the candidate of the final composition of the Subcollege RPTC by May 15th.